Medical Marihuana Facilities Licensing Act

 The materials on this page are provided for educational purposes only.
 Michigan municipalities should consider this issue in consultation with a diverse group of community stakeholders and a qualified municipal attorney.
 There is no correct approach to this topic that applies to all municipalities.

-A recording of ‘Regulating Medical Marijuana Facilities: A Webinar for Local Government’ from March 30, 2017 will be available for $20 and will be posted online soon.
+A recording of ‘Regulating Medical Marijuana Facilities: A Webinar for Local Government’ presented by MSU Extension on March 30, 2017 is available for $20.
+Follow the instructions to register for and access the recording.

 On this page: